-The unlimited access meal plan sounds great but what if I will still miss a meal because of work, class or an extra activity?
+The unlimited access meal plan sounds great but what if I miss a meal because of work, class or an extra activity?

 Sack lunches/dinners and even sack breakfasts are definitely a solution to your situation!
-Just stop by the Dining Services' management office in your residence hall to discuss your schedule with one of the management staff who will arrange the sack meal for you to pick up.
+Stop by the Dining Services management office in your residence hall to discuss your schedule with one of the management staff who will arrange the sack meal for you to pick up.

 What if I have special dietary needs?

-University Housing students with special dietary needs are asked to contact Pam Edwards, Assistant Director of University Dining Service, to discuss plans about how to best meet the students' needs.
-Please contact Pam at 402-472-9045 or email@example.com.
+Students living in University Housing with special dietary needs are asked to contact Pam Edwards, Assistant Director of University Dining Services, to discuss plans about how to best meet the students' needs.
+Please contact Pam at 402.472.9045 or email@example.com.

-How can I share my ideas about the menu with the Dining Services' staff?
+How can I share my ideas about the menu with Dining Services' staff?

-We encourage and appreciate students' menu ideas and here are some ways for you to become involved in that process:
+We encourage and appreciate students' menu ideas and have a few ways for you to become involved in that process including:

-Where can I find out what the weekly menu is for the residence hall dining centers?
+Where can I find the menu for the residence hall dining centers?

 How can I become more involved in University Dining Services' activities?

 A great way is to become a member of one of the University Dining Services' committees.
-Examples include the following:
+Examples include:

-- The gNc (good Nutrition counts) committee plans and presents nutrition/wellness programs for the students.
+- The gNc (good Nutrition counts) committee which plans and presents nutrition/wellness programs for the students.